k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_4_Fabric_Overview.md

-### What Will You Experience in this Learning Item?
+### What Will You Experience In This Learning Item?

 By the end of the Fabric Introduction learning item you will know:

-- What is Fabric
+- What Fabric is
-- What are Digital Entities
+- About Digital Entities
-- Fabric main components & key features
+- Fabric's main components and key features
 - Fabric use cases through customers examples